tswamina/betterUMAP/README.md

 # betterUMAP
-an improved UMAP for single-cell
+an improved UMAP for single-cell, building off of PaCMAP